Moya Brennan: Legacy and recognition

+Brennan and Clannad have been credited with the creation of contemporary Celtic music.
+They are held in high esteem for their contribution in bringing new life to old Irish songs.
+They have been compared to Seán Ó Riada, in that they brought the Irish language into popular culture through their music.
+One critic said: "Clannad's music offers a terrific fusion between traditional and modern influences."
+U2 singer Bono, who duetted with Brennan on the Clannad song "In a Lifetime", said: "I think Máire has one of the greatest voices the human ear has ever experienced."
+Brennan's voice has been described as a "breathy soprano".

-In May 2022, Brennan's contributions were recognised by the awarding of an honorary doctorate by Dublin City University, alongside aircraft leasing leader Domhnal Slattery, at a ceremony attended by Brennan's immediate family, as well as her mother and her sister Enya.
+In 2019, Brennan was awarded the RTÉ Radio 1 Folk Awards.
+Her contributions were recognised with the award of an honorary doctorate by Dublin City University.

 Moya Brennan was announced as Donegal Person of The Year 2023 on 10 February 2024.
-This follows the 2022 award given to the victims of the Creeslough disaster, of which Moya co-hosted the Together for Creeslough concert in January 2023, alongside Mairéad Ní Mhaonaigh, who won the award in 2009.
-Brennan's inauguration ceremony is set to take place on 6 April 2024, at a gala ball held at The Bonnington Hotel in Dublin.
+This followed the 2022 award given to the victims of the Creeslough disaster, for which she co-hosted the Together for Creeslough concert in January 2023, alongside Mairéad Ní Mhaonaigh, who won the award in 2009.
+Brennan's inauguration ceremony took place on 6 April 2024 at a gala ball held at The Bonnington Hotel in Dublin.

-Personal life
+Personal life and death

+In the 1980s, Brennan was married to musician Pat Farrell for 18 months; the marriage ended when she suffered a miscarriage.
+In 1990 she married British photographer Tim Jarvis, with whom she had two children.
+In 2009 she changed her name to Moya Brennan by deed poll.

-Brennan wrote an autobiography called The Other Side of the Rainbow in 2000, in which she recalls her upbringing as the eldest of nine siblings in rural Donegal.
-Along with the highs of success in the music business, she also recounts low periods where alcohol, drugs and an abortion made her re-evaluate her life.
-She emerged from her "dark years" as a committed Christian, with rekindled faith.
-She remarried in 1991, having previously been married to a Dublin musician, Pat Farrell, who died on January 14, 2023.
+She wrote an autobiography called The Other Side of the Rainbow in 2000, in which she recalled her upbringing as the eldest of nine siblings in rural Donegal.
+Along with the highs of success in the music business, she also recounted low periods where alcohol, drugs and an abortion made her re-evaluate her life.
+She emerged from her "dark years" as a committed Christian with rekindled faith.

+In 2016, Brennan was diagnosed with pulmonary fibrosis.
+Although she lived in Dublin and engaged in many public events and Irish media contributions in the decade following her diagnosis, she was aware of her condition deteriorating in 2025, being told that she had three years to live.
+She died at her home in Gaoth Dobhair, County Donegal, on 13 April 2026, at the age of 73.